 Use this as an opportunity to experience different methods of teaching and find out what type of learning works best for you.
 Studying at another university can be different to the style of teaching you’re used to, particularly if you’re studying abroad for the first time.
 It’s a great way to immerse yourself in a new academic setting and see a side of your degree that you may not have seen before.

 When studying abroad, students often choose to travel to nearby countries.
 It’s a great opportunity to see parts of the world you might not have otherwise visited and the experience can teach you a lot about different cultures.

 and many more……

-As a continuing student of a notable university or collage in Africa, you can apply for either fully funded or part payment scholarships abroad to study for some period of time then come back to your university and continue your education.
+As a continuing student of a notable university or college in Africa, you can apply for either fully funded or part payment scholarships abroad to study for some time then come back to your university and continue your education.

 1. The Mandela Rhodes Scholarship is a life-changing leadership journey.